 The mesh will operate in a stand-alone configuration, simply connecting attached devices together and providing telephony between devices.
-Alternatively the mesh may be interconnected to a LAN to provide access to additional resources, including internet connectivity.
+Alternatively the mesh may be interconnected to a LAN to provide access to additional resources, including Internet connectivity.

-If one of the MP devices is connected via Ethernet cable to a LAN router, then all WiFi and Ethernet interfaces connected to the meshed MPs will have access to the LAN resources.
+If one of the devices is connected via Ethernet cable to a LAN router, then all WiFi and Ethernet interfaces connected to the meshed devicess will have access to the LAN resources.

-If there is a DHCP server running on the LAN (eg in the router) then devices configured as DHCP clients connected to the MPs will acquire an IP address just as if they were connected directly to the LAN.
+If there is a DHCP server running on the LAN (eg in the router/gateway) then devices configured as DHCP clients connected to the MPs via WiFi or Ethernet will acquire an IP address just as if they were connected directly to the LAN.

-Note that there is no DHCP server running in a stand-alone mesh arrangement by default, and so in this case, attached devices would need to be statically configured for their IP address.
+Note that there is no DHCP server running in a stand-alone mesh arrangement by default, and so in this case, attached devices would need to be statically configured for their IP address in order to connect.
+Alternatively one of the meshed devices may be configured to provide DHCP service.